Orientation and setup

 What is a container?

 Now that you’ve run a container, what is a container?
-Simply put, a container is simply another process on your machine that has been isolated from all other processes on the host machine.
+Simply put, a container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
 That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.
+To summarize, a container:

 Creating containers from scratch

 If you’d like to see how containers are built from scratch, Liz Rice from Aqua Security has a fantastic talk in which she creates a container from scratch in Go.
-While she makes a simple container, this talk doesn’t go into networking, using images for the filesystem, and more.
-But, it gives a fantastic deep dive into how things are working.
+While the talk does not go into networking, using images for the filesystem, and other advanced topics, it gives a fantastic deep dive into how things are working.

 What is a container image?

 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a container image.
 Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

 We’ll dive deeper into images later on, covering topics such as layering, best practices, and more.

 chroot, think of a container as an extended version of